Unified Work Embeddings: Contrastive Learning of a Bidirectional Multi-task Ranker: Related Work

-Evaluation of work-related tasks is challenging as high-quality structured and labeled data are scarce, while large-scale unstructured data such as business data and job postings are abundant.
-Grounding of such unstructured data is key towards enabling real-world applications, by mapping real-world vacancy sentences, job titles, and skills towards a unified and structured ground-truth ontology.
-A paramount example of such an ontology is the multilingual classification of European Skills, Competences, and Occupations (ESCO)~\cite{le2014esco}.
-It serves as the backbone of many downstream evaluations due to its extensive and hierarchical label space comprising 3k job titles and 14k skills.
-Common tasks are mapping job titles and skills to canonical examples~\cite{highprecphrase,carotene,jobbert}, predicting job titles for a given skill and vice versa~\cite{gasco2025overviewtalentclef2025skill}, extracting skills from unstructured sentences~\cite{sayfullina,zhang-etal-2022-skillspan}, and retrieving semantically similar skills~\cite{decorte2024skillmatch}.
-However, there remains a large evaluation gap for the work-domain as the majority of these downstream benchmarks focus on specific tasks in isolation.
-The recent TalentCLEF benchmark~\cite{gasco2025overviewtalentclef2025skill} introduced two tasks spanning job title matching and job-based skill prediction, indicating a growing interest in holistic evaluation across tasks.
+\boldhead{Evaluation of work-domain tasks } is challenging as high-quality structured and labeled data are scarce, while large-scale unstructured data such as business data and job postings are abundant.
+Grounding unstructured data is key towards enabling real-world applications, by mapping noisy input data towards a unified and structured ground-truth ontology.
+A paramount example of such an ontology is the multilingual classification of European Skills, Competences, and Occupations (ESCO)~\cite{le2014esco}, driving many downstream evaluations due to its extensive and hierarchical label space of 3k job titles\footnote{ESCO formally distinguishes \emph{occupations} (groupings of similar jobs) from \emph{job titles} (specific labels in vacancies).
+We define related tasks agnostic to this difference in terminology, using ``job title'' as a unifying term for both input distributions. } and 14k skills.
+Common tasks are mapping job titles and skills to canonical examples~\cite{highprecphrase,carotene,jobbert}, predicting job titles for a given skill and vice versa~\cite{gasco2025overviewtalentclef2025skill}, extracting skills from unstructured sentences~\cite{sayfullina,zhang-etal-2022-skillspan,senger-etal-2024-deep}, and retrieving semantically similar skills~\cite{decorte2024skillmatch}.
+Recent efforts have expanded the landscape with multilingual occupation linking benchmarks~\cite{retyk2024melo}, and synthetic data generation frameworks~\cite{magron-etal-2024-jobskape}.
+However, as existing downstream benchmarks mainly assess task-specific models in isolation, there remains a substantial gap in holistic evaluation and methodologies within the work domain.